113ll3/Ibmclouddocscli/reference/ibmcloud/download_cli.md

 1. Click the `Start` button, and then select `Control Panel`.
 2. In the pop-up window, click `Uninstall a program`.
 3. In the pop-up application list, locate `IBM Cloud Command Line Interface`.
-4. Right click `IBM Cloud Command Line Interface`, and select `Uninstall`.
+4. Right-click `IBM Cloud Command Line Interface`, and select `Uninstall`.
-5. The uninstaller will be launched.
+5. The uninstaller is started.
 Follow the instructions to finish the uninstallation.

 ### Uninstalling on Linux/macOS